Frugivore: Mammals

 Mammals are considered frugivorous if the seed is dispersed and able to establish.
 One example of a mammalian frugivore is the maned wolf, or Chrysocyon brachyurus, which is found in South America.
 A study by José Carlos Motta-Junior and Karina Martins found that the maned wolf is probably an important seed disperser.
 The researchers found that 22.5–54.3% of the diet was fruit.

 65% of the diet of orangutans consists of fruit.
 Orangutans primarily eat fruit, along with young leaves, bark, flowers, honey, insects, and vines.
 One of their preferred foods is the fruit of the durian tree, which tastes somewhat like sweet custard.
 Orangutans discard the skin, eat the flesh, and spit out the seeds.

 Other examples of mammalian frugivores include fruit bats and the gray-bellied night monkey, also known as the owl monkey:

 "Owl monkeys are frugivores and supplement their diet with flowers, insects, nectar, and leaves (Wright 1989; 1994).
 They prefer small, ripe fruit when available and in order to find these, they forage in large-crown trees (larger than ten meters [32.8 ft]) (Wright 1986).
 Seasonal availability of fruit varies across environments.
 Aotus species in tropical forests eat more fruit throughout the year because it is more readily available compared to the dry forests where fruit is limited in the dry season and owl monkeys are more dependent on leaves."

+Fish

+Some species of fish are frugivorous, such as the tambaqui.